 A run line bet in baseball will almost always be either -1.5 or +1.5.
 What this means is that the team favored to win will need to win by two or more runs in order to win a run line bet on the favorite.
 On the other side, the underdog cannot lose by more than one run in order to win the bet.
 Here’s an example.

 Let’s say the Philadelphia Phillies are playing the Atlanta Braves and the Phillies are favored by -1.5 on the run line.
-If you made a wager on the Phillies, they would need to win the game by at least two runs for your bet to win.
+When you made a wager on the Phillies, they would need to win the game by at least two runs for your bet to win.
 If you made a bet on the Braves (+1.5), they could either win the game outright or lose the game by one run and your wager would cash.
-If the Braves lost by two runs or more and you bet on them at +1.5 on the run line, you would lose.
+You would lose if you bet on the Braves at +1.5 on the run line and they lost by two runs or more.

 Unlike a point spread in other sports where you can often “push” or “tie,” is not possible when you make a baseball run line bet using -1.5 or +1.5 because the “hook” (the half run attached to each run line) forbids it.